bokeh/bokeh/sphinx/source/docs/tutorial/interaction.rst

 Widgets and Callbacks
 ~~~~~~~~~~~~~~~~~~~~~

-Bokeh let's you express even more advanced actions that must be called on
+Bokeh lets you express even more advanced actions that must be called on
 the Javascript side in order to add custom logic and interactivity when a
 widget is used.
 For instance, we may want to change the data of a plot when
-an users clicks on an button or changes a slider Widget.
+a user clicks on a button or changes a slider Widget.

 Custom actions like these can be set using a Callback object and passing it
-as ``callback`` argument to a Widget object.
+as the ``callback`` argument to a Widget object.

-The code below shows an example of callback set on a slider Widget that
+The code below shows an example of Callback set on a slider Widget that
-changes the source of a plot when user uses the slider.
+changes the source of a plot when the slider is used.

 .. bokeh-plot::
     :source-position: above